Welcome to my blog.

 The week before my 10th birthday (Halloween 1982) my father was driving my mother and I home from a birthday party.
 He needed to turn right on a junction of the A3 (it has a flyover now).
 This meant crossing over the northbound carriageway.
 A VW hatchback came hurtling around the corner and smashed into us side on.
 We were in a transit van and not wearing seat belts as they had not been made compulsory.
 The Police at the time said had I been wearing one I probably would have been decapitated.
 This is because the force was so great I took the passenger door with me and hit the A3 head first.
 A helmet may have protected my head further or given me a spinal injury as well.
 Who knows?
 What I do know was I ended up with a multiple fracture of the scull and my leg was ripped to shreds.
 My hand required extensive stitches.

 I thought my hand required stitches because I logically believed any person would stick their hand out to protect themselves as they hit the ground.
-You’d be wrong, dear reader.
+It turns out I was horrifically wrong, dear reader.
 I only found the truth very recently from my mother.
-I needed stitches in my hand because motorists were getting so impatient at us for having a nasty car smash, they started to drive their way through the wreckage and someone drove over my hand.
-Let’s reiterate; a motorist drove over the hand of a 9 year old boy lying unconscious in the road after a massive car smash (the car that hit us was doing 70mph+ according to the skid marks).
+I was already unconscious when I hit the road.
+I needed stitches in my hand because motorists were getting so impatient at us for having a nasty car smash, they started to drive their way through the wreckage and drove over my hand.
+Let’s reiterate; motorists drove over the hand of a 9 year old boy lying unconscious in the road after a massive car smash (the car that hit us was doing 70mph+ according to the skid marks).